-In 2020, the Annual Gathering was cancelled due to the Covid-19 pandemic.
+In 2020, the in-person Annual Gathering was cancelled due to the Covid-19 pandemic.
 Instead, a Virtual Gathering took place from 26-28 May 2020 online, featuring guest lectures and a Showcase of research activities.

 The 2019 Annual Gathering was held on Weds 29 May at the Technology & Innovation Centre, University of Strathclyde, with about 300 participants for talks, posters and an exhibition of physics impact.